-U.S. County-Level Utilization Forecasting
+U.S. County-Level Hotspot Forecasting

 - The model runs a modified version of Penn Medicine's CHIME (COVID-19 Hospital Impact Model for Epidemics) Model